KuzneY2K/fs-journal/notes/10-vue.md

 In the template when something is double bound, youre telling vue to put the .value on the view automatically.
 Double bind is {{}}

 You can ONLY make objects reactive.

+Accessing instances from the AppState is the same as before. setup is private and return is public, so make sure to return setup.